Data Center Hardening and Expansion

 The upgraded electrical and mechanical infrastructure is housed in a new dedicated 35,000 SF multi-story building addition for the new critical infrastructure.
 The electrical infrastructure, end-to-end 2N critical power.
 The mechanical infrastructure, based on N+2 redundancy is designed utilizing a new air-cooled chiller plant consisting of two (2) 500T units capable of providing free cooling.
 The waterless heat rejection plant maximizes the efficiency of annual cooling costs, eliminates reliance on water, and reduces sewage discharge.
 The air-cooled plant complements the existing water-based heat rejection system.
 One (1) of the centrifugal chillers, was determined to be nearing end-of-service-life and was replaced with a new reliable modern unit with increased operational efficiency.

-Several interim power and cooling solutions were design and implemented as part of the project phasing to assure zero downtime.
+Several temporary interim power and cooling solutions were designed, implemented, and eventually removed as part of the overall project phasing plan to assure zero downtime.

-A new dedicated, secure 7,500 SF consolidated tape vault, library and operations facility was also implemented.
+A new dedicated and secure 7,500 SF consolidated tape vault, library, and operations facility was also implemented.

-Site design includes the relocation of on-site surface parking to accommodate the building expansion as well as the development of reinforced security rings to protect this critical asset.
+Other improvements included re-design of the areas surrounding the data center and infrastructure addition.
+Adjacent on-site surface parking was relocated to accommodate the building expansion and to establish reinforced security rings to protect this critical asset.

-Despite the significant upgrades, the live enterprise data center experienced zero production downtime during the implementation over a 5-year period and many phases of this complex project.
-This project included on-site coordination, full start-up, commissioning, and integrated testing by the SIGMA7 team.
+Despite the significant upgrades, the operation of this live enterprise data center experienced zero production downtime during the implementation of this significant infrastructure replacement and enhancement project -- a 5-year timeframe requiring multiple phases of work to complete this complex project.

 Back to Portfolio